Chaouacha

+The Chaouacha (or Chawasha) were an Indigenous people of Louisiana.
+They were likely related to the Chitimacha.

+The French massacred many of them in retaliation for the Natchez revolt against French colonists in which they had had no part.

+History

+17th century

-The Chaouacha (or Chawasha) were an indigenous people of Louisiana, likely related to the Chitimacha, best known in history for being the victims of a massacre in retaliation for the Natchez revolt against French colonists in which they had had no part.
-When first described, they lived on the east bank of the Mississippi River, just south of New Orleans.
-In 1699, they were reported to be allied with the Ouacha/Washa and the Opelousa.
+When first written about, they lived on the west bank of the Mississippi River, just south of New Orleans.
+In 1699, they were reported to be allied with the Ouacha (or Washa), the Okelousa, and the Opelousa.

+18th century

-In December 1729, following an attack by the Natchez on Fort Rosalie the prior month, colonists feared a widespread Indian rebellion or, even worse, a combined Native American and slave revolt.
+In December 1729, following an attack by the Natchez on Fort Rosalie the prior month, French colonists feared a widespread Indian rebellion or a combined revolt by Native Americans and enslaved people.
 The governor of Louisiana, Étienne Perier, ordered a force of 80 enslaved Africans under the command of Louis Tixerant, a Company of the Indies warehouse keeper, to massacre the Chaouacha community, rewarding the men by freeing them from slavery.
-At least seven Chaouacha men were killed and a number of women and children were captured and taken to New Orleans.
+The French killed at least seven Chaouacha men and kidnapped women and children whom they took to New Orleans.
 Survivors from the tribe petitioned Perier to release the prisoners, as the tribe was not involved in the Natchez revolt, which he did.
-The Choctaw, who were allied with the French against the Natchez, objected to Perier's attack on the Chaouacha and encouraged other small tribes in the region to relocate away from the French to lands under Choctaw protection.
+The Choctaw, French allies against the Natchez, objected to Perier's attack on the Chaouacha and encouraged other small tribes in the region to relocate away from the French to lands under Choctaw protection.

-Perier reported to his superiors that he had destroyed the Chaouacha, but there is evidence the tribe remained distinct until the late 1700s before assimilating into other tribes.
+Perier reported to his superiors that he had destroyed the Chaouacha, but evidence suggests the tribe remained distinct until the late 18th-century before assimilating into other tribes.

+19th century

 An 1802 mention by French colonist Baudry de Lozières describes them as "Tchaouachas: Reduced to 40 warriors.
 A wandering indolent and lazy nation, settled near the French in 1712.
 Corn is the only assistance one can expect of them."